daelsepara/sail-with-pirates/README.md

-# sail-with-pirates
+# Sail with Pirates (Time Machine)
-Sail with Pirates (Time Machine 04)
+This is a ZIL Implementation of Secret of the Knights game book (Time Machine) by Jim Gasperini.